 Video of the Day

-A two cookie serving of coconut macaroons contains 104 to 142 calories, according to MyFitnessPal.
-The Diet Channel recommends keeping snacks between 100 to 200 calories and two coconut macaroons fit this calorie range.
+A two-cookie serving of coconut macaroons contains 100 to 150 calories, according to LIVESTRONG's food database MyPlate.
+The Diet Channel recommends keeping snacks between 100 to 200 calories, and two coconut macaroons fit this calorie range.
 You may also consider eating just one coconut macaroon along with a handful of raw carrots to boost the nutritional value of your snack.

 Fat and Sugar

 Because coconut macaroons contain no leavening agents, such as baking powder or baking soda, this makes it an ideal cookie to serve during Passover, a Jewish holiday during which leavened foods are avoided.
-Eating coconut macaroons may also help you get rid of parasitic worms.
 Consuming the meat of the coconut is recognized as a folk remedy in India, according to the Earth in Common website.
 No scientific research confirms this use.